RedX1000/OpenLogger/README.md

 3. Hybrid: A mix of the two.
 Pixelmatch runs first then ResembleJS.
 Great balance of speed and accuracy.
     * Recommended image collections: OrgList and OrgMinus.
     * You could use TwoPlus or All Images for more items to compare.
 It shouldn't make a big difference in accuracy, especially with how Hybrid works.
-    * When using Hybrid, TwoPlus and AllImages works perfectly, but takes longer.
+    * When using Hybrid, TwoPlus and All Images works perfectly, but takes longer.
     * Hybrid precision can be adjusted using Hybrid Alg Precision setting in the settings menu, listed below.

 ### Reference Image Collection